orourkera/go-ruck-yourself/rucking_app/ImplementationDocs/RuckBuddies_2.0_Implementation_Plan.md

 ### 3.1.
 Photo Management

 #### 3.1.1.
 Session Complete Screen (`session_complete_screen.dart`)
-- Add a photo upload section after the session stats
+- ✅ Added photo upload section after the session stats
 - **Photo upload component**:
-  - Button to trigger device camera or photo library access
+  - ✅ Button to trigger device camera or photo library access
-  - Preview of selected photos before submission
+  - ✅ Preview of selected photos before submission
-  - Progress indicator for upload process
+  - ✅ Progress indicator for upload process
-  - Limit of 5 photos per session
+  - ✅ Limit of 5 photos per session

 #### 3.1.2.
 Session Detail Screen (`session_detail_screen.dart`)
-- Add a new section to display existing photos in a carousel
+- ✅ Added a section to display photos in a carousel (currently using mock data)
 - **Photo management**:
-  - Add ability to upload additional photos
+  - ❌ Add ability to upload additional photos (UI exists but not connected to backend)
-  - Add ability to delete existing photos with confirmation dialog
+  - ❌ Add ability to delete existing photos with confirmation dialog (UI exists but not connected to backend)
-  - Add ability to view photos in full-screen mode
+  - ✅ Added ability to view photos in full-screen mode (using mock data)
+  - ❌ Connect photo management to backend API

 #### 3.1.3.
 Shared Photo Components
 - Create reusable widgets: